iammadhankumar/fullstack-java-interview-guide/md-files/springboot-interview-questions.md

 #### 21. Explain about @ComponentScan annotation ?
  The `@ComponentScan` annotation is used for searching and registering classes as beans based on their package.
 It searches for classes annotated with @Component, @Repository, @Service, and @Controller.

+#### 22. Explain about Spring security ?
+Spring Security is a framework which provides various security features like authentication, authorization to create secure Java Enterprise Applications.</br> Authentication verifies user identity, it supports various authentication mechanisms such as basic authentication, Oauth.</br>
+Authorizations gives the access to resources after successful authentication. ex.
+RBAC.

+#### 23. Explain the authentication and authorization ?
+`Authentication` in Spring Boot involves verifying a user's identity using credentials like a username and password.
+This is typically achieved using mechanisms like Basic Authentication, OAuth2, or JWT (JSON Web Tokens).</br>
+`Authorization` is the process of determining whether an authenticated user has the necessary permissions to access a resource or perform an action.
+This process is called role-based authorization.

+#### 24. Tell me about Role-based Access control ?
+Role-Based Access Control (RBAC) is a way to manage permissions in an application.
+Instead of giving permissions to each user individually, users are assigned to roles, and each role has specific permissions.
+For example, an `Admin` role might have access to everything, while a `User` role might only access certain features.

+#### 25. What is hibernate in spring boot ?
+Hibernate is a framework in Java that simplifies database interactions by mapping Java objects to database tables.
+It provides several features to interact with relational databases, including: </br>
+<b>ORM:</b> Maps Java objects to database tables, allowing for easy manipulation. </br>
+<b>Entity Relationships:</b> Manages complex relationships between entities (e.g., one-to-many, many-to-one).</br>
+<b>Transaction Management:</b> Handles transactions to ensure data consistency and integrity.

+#### 26. What is JPA ?
+JPA (Java Persistant API) is specification that provides set of rules and interfaces for managing relational database in Java applications.
+It supports entity manager, TypedQuery, Creteria query for mapping the java objects into database tables.

+#### 27. What is @Transactional annotation ?
+The `@Transactional' annotation ensures that a series of queries are completed together successfully or none at all.
+It helps keep data consistent by rolling back changes if an error happens.

+#### 28. What is microservices ?
+Microservices is an architectural style used to break down large applications into smaller, independent services.
+Each service has its own codebase.

+#### 29. What are the components of microservices ?
+<b>Services:</b> small and independent services that has to do jobs.</br>
+<b>API Gateway:</b> Handles the client request and distributes to the right services.</br>
+<b>Service Registry:</b> It stores the information about the services that is running or not.

+#### 30. How micro services are communicating with each other and explain it ?
+Microservices communicate with each other using several methods like RestAPI, Message queues, gRPC.

+#### 31. Explain about the API gateway in microservices ?
+An API gateway is a server that acts as a bridge between clients and microservices.
+Instead of clients communicating directly with each microservice, they send requests to the API gateway.
+The gateway then routes these requests to the appropriate microservice and returns the response to the client.
+It helps manage communication, load balancing, and security.